Rufman91/ForceMapAnalysis/README.txt

 This data analysis program is based around the MATLAB Command Window.

 To set up the program, add the force map analysis folder to the MATLAB search path.
+You need the 7z.exe software and also check in which filedirectory the exe file is located.

-The following Toolboxes might be needed:
+The following MATLAB Toolboxes might be needed:
 - Statistics and Machine Learning Toolbox
 - Deep Learning Toolbox
 - Signal Processing Toolbox
 - Parallel Computing Toolbox
 - Image Processing Toolbox
 - Curve Fitting Toolbox

+Note that the contact point determination using one of the Neural Networks will run significantly faster on a device with a good GPU and the Parallel Computing Toolbox!

 To create an Experiment-file, which will be the handle class object in your MATLAB workspace you actually work with, call the constructor method